SaurabhNimje/Saurabhnimje/README.md

-- 👋 Hi, I’m @Saurabhnimje
+- 👋 Hi, I’m @SaurabhNimje
-- 👀 I’m interested in Data science
+- 👀 My intereste is increses in AI and Data Visualisation
-- 🌱 I’m currently learning Master in Statistics
+- 🌱 I’m completed my Master in Statistics
-- 💞️ I’m looking to collaborate on Google
+- 💞️ I’m become a future Data Scientist
+- 💞️ I am doning my Research simultaneously
+-  🌱I Love Teaching and Guidances to make a Brightness our Future.

 <!---
 Saurabhnimje/Saurabhnimje is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.